gkopacz/CyberSec-HomeLab/Day01-Core-Network-and-pfSense-Setup/README.md

 Set up the virtual network infrastructure using **Hyper-V** and deploy **pfSense Community Edition 2.7.2** as the core firewall to control and segment traffic between lab environments.
 This network layer acts as the backbone for all connectivity and security enforcement in the HomeLab.
 (Note: pfSense CE 2.8.0 was released after this setup.
 An upgrade will follow after the lab foundation is complete.)

-## 🛠️ Tasks Completed

-- Created and configured 5 virtual switches in Hyper-V
-- Installed pfSense in a VM with 5 NICs
-- Assigned interfaces and verified connectivity
-- Configured basic firewall rules and access from the host network
-- Documented the setup process with screenshots and architecture diagram

 ## 🏗️ Setup Walkthrough

 This lab runs on a **Hyper-V** virtualization platform and includes multiple **virtual machines (VMs)**, **isolated virtual switches**, and a virtualized **pfSense firewall/router** that controls traffic and enforces segmentation between networks.